dwiwad/hockey_site/README.md

 ## To-Do and Working History

+### June XX, 2025 - Standup some content
+- [ ] Build one static blog post in the blog page
+	- [ ] My historical analysis weight, height, age, and country composition
+- [ ] Connect it to the NHL API for live dashboarding
+	- [ ] Perhaps a page that just pulls the last oilers game of the season and displays data

-### June XX, 2025 - Design Work and one Dash
+### June 27, 2025 - Design Work

 - [ ] Build the button for the landing cards
 - [ ] Build the button for the blog cards
 - [ ] Choose and implement a font
 - [X] Make it so the nav site title points home
-- [ ] Connect it to the NHL API for live dashboarding
-	- [ ] Perhaps a page that just pulls the last oilers game of the season and displays data

 ### June 26, 2025 - build the MVP